rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

     - :const:`multi_vector_simulator.utils.constants_json_strings.PEAK_DEMAND_PRICING` as the costs per peak load unit, eg. kW

-To repesent the peak demand pricing, the MVS adds a "transformer" that is optimized with specific operation and maintainance costs per year equal to the PEAK_DEMAND_PRICING for each of the pricing periods.
+To represent the peak demand pricing, the MVS adds a "transformer" that is optimized with specific operation and maintenance costs per year equal to the PEAK_DEMAND_PRICING for each of the pricing periods.
-For two peak demand pricing persiods, the resulting dispatch could look as following:
+For two peak demand pricing periods, the resulting dispatch could look as following:

 .. image:: images/Model_Assumptions_Peak_Demand_Pricing_Dispatch_Graph.png
  :width: 600